Trustworthy Data Spaces: A Dialogue Between North and South (WTO Public Forum 2022)

 Network security and critical infrastructure

-The IEC develops cybersecurity standards and conformity assessments for both IT and operational technology (OT).
+The IEC develops cybersecurity standards and conformity assessments for IT and operational technology (OT).
 One of the biggest challenges today is that cybersecurity is often understood only in terms of IT, which leaves critical infrastructure, such as power utilities, transport systems, manufacturing plants and hospitals, vulnerable to cyberattacks.

 Cyberattacks on IT and OT systems often have different consequences.
-The effects of cyberattacks on IT are generally economic, while cyberattacks on critical infrastructure can impact the environment, damage equipment, or even threaten public health and lives.
+The effects of cyberattacks on IT are generally economical, while cyberattacks on critical infrastructure can impact the environment, damage equipment, or even threaten public health and lives.

-When implementing a cybersecurity strategy, it is essential to take the different priorities of cyber-physical and IT systems into account.
+When implementing a cybersecurity strategy, it is essential to consider the different priorities of cyber-physical and IT systems.
 The IEC provides relevant and specific guidance via two of the world’s best-known cybersecurity standards: IEC 62443 for cyber-physical systems and ISO/IEC 27001 for IT systems.

 Both take a risk-based approach to cybersecurity, which is based on the concept that it is neither efficient nor sustainable to try to protect all assets in equal measure.
 Instead, users must identify what is most valuable and requires the greatest protection and identify vulnerabilities.